mforets/mforets/README.md

   <a href="https://gitter.im/JuliaReach/Lobby" target="_blank"><img alt="Gitter" src="https://img.shields.io/gitter/room/JuliaReach/Lobby?style=for-the-badge&logo=gitter&logoColor=white" /></a>
 </p>

+### Activities

+I belong to the leadership team of the [JuliaReach](https://github.com/JuliaReach/) research group and open-source software organization.
+For details on our ongoing projects, see http://github.com/JuliaReach, and visit our [youtube channel](https://www.youtube.com/channel/UC3TeyA4O5IX0lCpdfrvmKag).

+I'm a software engineer at [PlantingSpace](https://planting.space/).

 ### Short bio

 Born in Uruguay (Montevideo, 1988), I graduated in Physics from Univ. de la República (Facultad de Ciencias), and in Electrical Engineering (Facultad de Ingeniería).
 I moved to France for a PhD in Mathematics and Informatics (Univ.
 Joseph Fourier), writing a thesis on the quantum random walk, a mathematical model of particular interest in Quantum Computing, under the supervision of [Pablo Arrighi](https://lmf.cnrs.fr/Perso/PabloArrighi) and [Alain Joye](https://www-fourier.ujf-grenoble.fr/~joye/).